 Leadership

-The Executive Director leads the day-to-day work at Civil Rights Defenders together with the Executive Office and the Senior Management Team.
+The Executive Director leads the day-to-day work at Civil Rights Defenders together with the Senior Management Team.

 John Stauffer

 John is a human rights lawyer with a Master of Laws from Stockholm University.
-He has previously worked for the Ombudsman Against Ethnic Discrimination and the Equality Ombudsman where he was responsible for investigating cases of discrimination.
+Prior to joining Civil Rights Defenders in March 2013, he previously worked for the Ombudsman Against Ethnic Discrimination and the Equality Ombudsman where he was responsible for investigating cases of discrimination.
 John also spent time in Bosnia and Herzegovina after the conflict working with human rights.
 During his four years working with the OSCE mission, John initially focused on creating conditions for the return of displaced persons.
 Later on, as the Director of the Human Rights Department, he was responsible for the organisation’s work on issues such as war crimes, rule of law, minority rights, economic, and social rights.
-He joined Civil Rights Defenders in March 2013.

 Karin Ancker